corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-The intention in the example is to always ensure that the states are stored in a specific order regardless of the ordering of the list used to initialise instances of the class.
+The intention in the example is to ensure that the states are stored in a specific order, regardless of the ordering of the list used to initialize instances of the class.
 This is achieved by using the first constructor parameter as the basis for a private member.
 However, because that member is not mentioned in the constructor (whose parameters determine what is serializable as discussed above) it would not be serialized.
-In addition, as there is no provided mechanism to retrieve a value for `statesToConsume` we would fail to build a serializer for this Class.
+Because no mechanism provided to retrieve a value for `statesToConsume`, the constructor would fail to build a serializer for this class.

-In this case a secondary constructor annotated with `@ConstructorForDeserialization` would not be a valid solution as the two signatures would be the same.
-Best practice is thus to provide a getter for the constructor parameter which explicitly associates it with the actual member variable.
+In this case, a secondary constructor annotated with `@ConstructorForDeserialization` would not be a valid solution as the two signatures would be the same.
+The best practice is to provide a getter for the constructor parameter which explicitly associates it with the actual member variable.

 {{< tabs name="tabs-7" >}}